mattbarington/FreeBSD-Messaround/asgn3/design_doc.md

     be reported and assumed to be special pages.
 For the most part, the end page minus the starting page will be the number of pages in the queue.

+    Descrepencies: <number>
+      - This will describe the number of times a back page is older than a front page.